 Check out the list below to learn all about the creepy old black and white cartoons that probably had children more freaked out than entertained.

 Who needs sleep, right?
 One quick glance at this legitimate nightmare fuel and you immediately wish you could unsee it.
 Every new image is creepier than the last and there's no way Lucifer's parties are anywhere as creepy as this.

 "Wanna be a member, wanna be a member?" ask the creepy white-clothed individuals to the freaked out Bimbo.
-Besides having a total Ku Klux Klan-y vibe, the group tries to torture and kill Bimbo until he agrees to join their club.
+Besides having a total Klan-y vibe, the group tries to torment and slay Bimbo until he agrees to join their club.